ENCCS/practical-machine-learning/content/02-fundamentals-of-ML.md

 ### What is a workflow for ML?

-A machine learning workflow is a structured approach for developing, training, evaluating, and deploying machine learning models.
+A ML workflow is a structured approach for developing, training, evaluating, and deploying ML models.
 It typically involves several key phases, including data collection, preprocessing, model training and evaluation, and finally, deployment to production.

 Here is a graphical representation of ML workflow, and a concise overview of the key steps are described below.